Determining Distributions of Security Means for WSNs based on the Model of a Neighbourhood Watch: Optimal and Maximal - Soft Domatic Partitions

 \subsection{Optimal/Maximal $n$ - Soft Domatic Partition LPs}

-Based on the LPs for the satisfiability conditions of domatic partitions from the preceding section, we introduce LPs for optimal and maximal $n$-soft domatic partitions in this section.
-To do so, it is necessary to drop the constraints from Equation \eqref{eq:dominating_set_constraint}.
+Based on the LPs for the satisfiability conditions of domatic partitions from the preceding section, we introduce LPs for optimal and maximal $n$-soft domatic partitions.
+At first, it is necessary to drop the constraints from Equation \eqref{eq:dominating_set_constraint}.
 The constraints ensure that each set of the partition is a dominating set.
-For maximal and optimal $n$-soft domatic partitions of graphs with $n$ greater than their domatic number, there is no partitioning into $n$ disjoint dominating sets.
-Instead, we introduce an objective function that minimises either the number of missing coverages as displayed in Equation \eqref{eq:miss_cov} or the number of incompletely covered nodes shown in Equation \eqref{eq:inc_nodes} for optimal and maximal $n$-soft domatic partitions respectively.
+For maximal and optimal $n$-soft domatic partitions of graphs with $n$ greater than their domatic number, no partitioning into $n$ disjoint dominating sets exists.
+Instead, we introduce an objective function minimising either the number of missing coverages (Equation \eqref{eq:miss_cov}) or the number of incompletely covered nodes (Equation \eqref{eq:inc_nodes}) for optimal and maximal $n$-soft domatic partitions.

-First, we take into account Equation \eqref{eq:miss_cov} to minimise the missing coverages.
-Therefore, we adapt it in order to transform the counting of missing coverages into a more applicable form for construction of partitions.
+We start with Equation \eqref{eq:miss_cov} to minimise the missing coverages.
+Therefore, we transform the counting of missing coverages into a more applicable form for construction of partitions.
 The objective function uses the previously defined function $f$ in Equation \eqref{eq:f}.
 All identifiers and variables such as $x_i^v$ and $n$ previously introduced in the Equations \eqref{eq:first_constraint} to \eqref{eq:sat} of the preceding subsection keep their semantics.
 The LP to determine an optimal $n$-soft domatic partition then reads as follows: